 Digital Accessibility Laws Around the Globe

-Originally posted on May 9, 2013 (Global Accessibility Awareness Day) this post is frequently updated to add new content from countries around the world.
+[Originally posted on May 9, 2013 (Global Accessibility Awareness Day) and last updated on March 16, 2015.]
 Global Accessibility Day is a good day to become aware of laws around the globe that impact digital accessibility.
 Laws related to digital accessibility support and protect the civil rights of people with disabilities.
 Core components of life in the 21st century exist in the digital space, and without accessibility, basic human rights are diminished or completely denied.
 These include the right to education, employment, public services, health care, financial privacy, community, travel and more.
 Laws protecting the rights of people with disabilities to access digital services and content — whether those services and content is found on the web, in a mobile application, through electronic kiosks or elsewhere — are an important piece of the puzzle that makes digital accessibility a reality.

 The list in this post is intended to serve as a resource only.
 It is not legal advice and it is not exhaustive.
 While frequently updated, it may not be current as of the date you are visiting this page.
 Please use the Contact Page on this website to let us know what is missing, what should be changed or included.
 This list is updated as new information becomes available.